brightbox/terraform-provider-brightbox/README.md

 $ make test
 ```

-In order to run the full suite of Acceptance tests, run `make testacc`.
+In order to run the full suite of Acceptance tests, set the following evironment variables

-*Note:* Acceptance tests create real resources, and often cost money to run.
+- BRIGHTBOX_CLIENT.
+The Client Id for an account
+- BRIGHTBOX_CLIENT_SECRET.
+The client secret for the Id.
+- BRIGHTBOX_API_URL.
+The Brightbox API endpoint you wish to talk to.
+- BRIGHTBOX_ORBIT_URL.
+The Brightbox Orbit endpoint you wish to talk to.

+Then run `make testacc`.

 ```sh
 $ make testacc